 Founded in 2012 and based in Copenhagen, this unusual trio-mix consists of an opera singer; Isabel Piganiol, a double-bass player;

 Together they form an unusual, but cosy ensemble whose first mission is:

 ”Bring this music to any kind of audience”…

 One of their ambitions is to make the sometimes ”too intellectual” French classical music from the 20th century comprehensible and enjoyable to a broader public, hence;

-Mrs Habermann´s love and devotion for Satie – and the music of his contemporaries - has resulted in many pages of keen research about these ”quite special French personalities”.
-Mrs Piganiol's knowledge of the French language and mentality (she is half-French from birth) makes the texts come alive and easy to understand.
+Mrs Habermann's love and devotion for Satie – and the music of his contemporaries - has resulted in many pages of keen research about these ”quite special French personalities”.
+Mrs Piganiol's knowledge of the French language and mentality (she is half-French from birth) make the texts come alive and easy to understand.

 Amongst other events there have been flute players and violinists, pianists playing 4-hands, ballet dancers dancing to the music and an actor declaiming contemporary poetry with Satie's music in the background.
-For the love of the beautiful 20th century music, the artists are ready to give their all to entertain a wider public, in Denmark and the rest of the world.
+For the love of beautiful 20th-century music, the artists are ready to give their all to entertain a wider public, in Denmark and the rest of the world.